informal musings on methods of notated communication in contemporary classical music

 -

-Regarding the prepared piano’s changeable nature and bearing in mind ideas of distributed creativity, we ponder the question: what actually is a musical instrument?
+Regarding the prepared piano’s changeable nature and bearing in mind ideas of distributed creativity: what actually is a musical instrument?

 -

-Understanding that all notation is graphic forces us to find new ways to describe notation — ones that work outside the notational hierarchies still evident in musical discourse today.
+Understanding that all notation is graphic forces me to find new ways to describe notation — ones that work outside the notational hierarchies still evident in musical discourse today.